 As the doors open, we are shouted at and told to run towards the safety of daylight and our group shuffle-walks out.

-The ride feels slightly rushed and is ultimately disappointing on the whole, and that is excluding the actual drop towers as they were as what was widely excepted for many months.
+The ride feels slightly rushed and is ultimately disappointing on the whole, and that is excluding the actual drop towers as they were just as what was widely expected for many months.